Gluten Free & AIP Gingerbread Cinnamon Rolls

 This recipe isn’t quite like other cinnamon rolls where you can leave them raw in the fridge overnight and bake them in the morning.
 These will dry out if you do that, so here are my recommendations for prepping ahead so you don’t have to do it from scratch in the morning!

 - Prep the mashed sweet potato ahead of time.
 That’s actually the most time-consuming part of this recipe.
-As long as the sweet potato is cooked, the dough and filling come together quite quickly for you to have fresh cinnamon rolls in the morning!
+As long as the sweet potato is cooked, the dough and filling come together quickly for fresh cinnamon rolls in the morning!

 - Cook them the night before and serve them the next day.
 They also stay fresh in the fridge overnight!
 I just wouldn’t bake them several days ahead of time.